 In case of an emergency or severe weather, Charleston County School District follows a plan to determine if a normal instructional day has to be delayed, canceled, or end early.
-This does not involve a decision by the Governor of South Carolina, who has the authority to close schools and school districts because of impending severe weather (such as a hurricane), a pandemic, or any other type of emergency or disaster.
 The steps in the process, and those involved, are listed below:

-- The District’s Office of Security and Emergency Management (OSEM) gathers information from agencies such as National Weather Service, the Charleston County Emergency Management Department, the South Carolina Emergency Management Division, local police departments, and local municipalities
+- The district’s Office of Security and Emergency Management (OSEM) gathers information from agencies such as the National Weather Service, the Charleston County Emergency Management Department, the South Carolina Emergency Management Division, local police departments, and local municipalities.

 - If a decision must be made to alter normal operations, the Superintendent will have the final say.
-Factors that are considered in the decision are impacts to student transportation, such as road conditions and high winds, school buildings, the amount of time before the beginning or end of a school day. and ultimately, the overall safety and well-being of our students and staff.
+Factors that are considered in the decision include the impacts to student transportation (e.g., road conditions and high winds), school buildings, the amount of time before the beginning or end of a school day, and ultimately, the overall safety and well-being of our students and staff.

 - The decision will be communicated in a variety of ways to a variety of local stakeholders in a rapid sequence:

 - The Board of Trustees and Constituent Boards are informed.

 - Principals receive word about the decision in case the buildings need to be secured.

 - Every staff member receives word through email.

 - A text from the district’s Blackboard notification system goes out to families and staff.

 - A phone call goes out to family and staff.